 In fact, just a 5 percent increase in your customer retention can increase your profitability by up to 75 percent—that according to data from Bain and Co.
-And because you have as solid base of customers, you have money you need to be able to expand.
+And because you have a solid base of customers, you have money you need to be able to expand.

-Another positive side effect is that new customer acquisition, which you do have to still do even as you build your loyal customer base, becomes cheaper because your fans are recommending you so you don’t have to spending money on costly lead generation campaigns.
+Another positive side effect is that new customer acquisition, which you do have to still do even as you build your loyal customer base, becomes cheaper because your fans are recommending you so you don’t have to spend money on costly lead generation campaigns.

 Relationship Marketing Strategies

-With relationship marketing it doesn’t mean you continually send sales offers to your customers.
+With relationship marketing, it doesn’t mean you continually send sales offers to your customers.
 In fact, that could sabotage your whole relationship building effort.

-Instead you want to focus on providing them useful information and advice that they want—related to your niche, of course.
+Instead, you want to focus on providing them useful information and advice that they want—related to your niche, of course.
 Remember that you want them to be happy.
 And when you implement a content marketing strategy, you provide valuable, consistent, and helpful service, you do just that.